OctopusDeploy/blog/blog/2023-06/enterprise-patterns/index.md

 ![Managed spaces diagram](managed-spaces.png "width=500")

-This solution represents a typical "hub and spoke", or platform engineering, approach where each customer or business unit has their own space, and some or all of the space configuration is centrally managed.
+This solution represents a typical "hub and spoke", or platform engineering, approach where each application stack or business unit has their own space, and some or all of the space configuration is centrally managed.

 Each space is represented by a tenant in the management space, with deployment projects or runbooks used to configure the managed spaces.
 The Terraform provider or raw API scripting can be used to push configuration for shared resources, like template projects, to the managed spaces.